Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 - 11111110 254 decimal

 In an electronic device or computer, because of micro-miniaturization, billions of switches can be incorporated onto integrated circuits (IC), potentially allowing the storage and manipulation of huge amounts of information.

-A machine such as a computer, digital camera,, scanner etc cannot directly store non-numerical data from the real world in binary format.
+Integers can be stored and processed directly as their binary equivalents in computer systems; however, this isn't the case with other data.
+A machine such as a computer, digital camera, scanner etc cannot directly store decimals, non-numerical (text, image, video) or analog measurement data from the real world directly.
 This type of data could be:

-- An image from a digital camera or scanner.
+- Image from a digital camera or scanner.

-The data must be encoded.
-In the case of a name or other text, the text is broken down into individual letters, numbers and other non alphanumeric characters (e,g, &*£$# etc) and a coding system called ASCII represents each character by a number from 0 to 127.
-This data is then stored in binary format as one or more bytes in memory, each byte being made up of individual bits, and each bit implemented using transistors.
-Similarly a voltage level from a temperature sensor is an analog signal and has to be converted to a number by a device called an analog to digital converter (ADC).
-These devices can have various resolutions and for a 16 bit converter, the signal level is represented by a number from 0 to 65535.
-A scanned image, digital photo or image created in a drawing package is stored as individual pixels and a byte of data is used for the red, green and blue intensity levels of each pixel.
+A voltage level from a temperature sensor is an analog signal and has to be converted to a binary number by a device called an analog to digital converter (ADC).
+These devices can have various resolutions and for a 16 bit converter, the signal level is represented by a number from 0 to 216 = 65535.
+ADCs are also used in image scanners, digital cameras, in electronic equipment used to record sound and video and basically any digital device that takes input from a sensor.
+An ADC converts a real world analog signal into data that can be stored in memory.
+Images created in a CAD drawing package are also broken down into individual pixels and a byte of data is used for the red, green and blue intensity levels of each pixel.